Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Within-deployment learning and optimization

 \textbf{Misspecification.} Model misspecification is common in sequential decision-making, particularly in complex environments where data is limited and noise is substantial (Challenge \textbf{(1)}).
 One reason is that in many applications, the agent typically does not know which model class the state dynamics and/or true reward process belongs to \citep{dulac2021challenges}.
 A growing literature, largely theoretical, examines decision making when the state, reward, or value function models are misspecified, typically asking how model error affects the achievable reward or regret \citep{ghosh2017misspecified, lattimore2020learning, foster2020adapting, zanette2020learning, krishnamurthy2021tractable, krishnamurthy2021adapting, yang2021bandit, guo2024online}.

 Here, we emphasize a less-noticed but practically important source of misspecification that is closely tied to bias–variance tradeoffs: in many applications, RL designers often intentionally adopt a simpler---but knowingly misspecified---reward model for more stable exploration \citep{yom2017encouraging, trella2022designing, ghosh2024rebandit, zhang2025replicable}.
 While more complex models may reduce bias, they can also amplify variance.
 Such effects are more consequential in RL than in standard non-adaptive supervised learning, because misspecification can affect policy stability, autonomy, and the replicability of downstream or after-study analyses \citep{zhang2025replicable, guo2025statistical}.
 Here, policy instability means that, conditional on the state, the action-selection probabilities fail to converge as data accrue---e.g., they oscillate or converge to different subsequence limits as the number of trajectories or the time horizon grows.
-For example, \citet{guo2025statistical} show that when a linear contextual bandit algorithm (LinUCB; \citealp{abbasi2011improved}) is applied in an environment with nonlinear reward structure, the action selection probabilities condition on the same context may fail to concentrate as time progresses and instead diverge across repeated runs of the same algorithm on the same environment.
+For example, \citet{guo2025statistical} show that when a linear contextual bandit algorithm (LinUCB; \citealp{abbasi2011improved}) is applied in an environment with nonlinear reward structure, the action selection probabilities conditional on the same state may fail to concentrate as time progresses and instead diverge across repeated runs of the same algorithm on the same environment.
 One downstream implication is that standard statistics, such as the ordinary least squares estimator, may not be replicable, as they may fail to converge across runs or yield interpretable results.
-As another example, \citet{zhang2025replicable} study a longitudinal setting in which a pooling RL algorithm is deployed across a large group of i.i.d. users over a bounded number of decision points.
-They show that when standard RL algorithms with nonsmooth policies, such as $\epsilon$-greedy and Thompson sampling, are combined with misspecified models, the action-selection probabilities for an individual user may not converge to a deterministic limit even as the number of users tends to infinity, which also leads to failures in downstream inference.
+As another example, \citet{zhang2025replicable} study a longitudinal setting in which a single RL algorithm pools data online across a group of users.
+They show that when standard RL algorithms that pool data across users to learn nonsmooth policies, such as $\epsilon$-greedy and Thompson sampling, are combined with misspecified models, the probabilistic policy for an individual user may not converge to a deterministic limit even as the number of users tends to infinity, which also leads to failures in downstream inference.
 These examples underscore the importance of designing online RL algorithms that remain stable and reliable under model misspecification, and of developing principled strategies for managing bias–variance tradeoffs in practical deployments.